 SMHA Board Member Appointee

 5. The U18 AAA regulations are to be reviewed by the AAA U18 Committee by March 31 of each year for approval by the SMHA Board of Directors.

 6. Existing teams operating in AAA U18 category must notify the SMHA Board outlining any changes in coaching, management, Board of Directors or major sponsorship, including changes during the year, within 30 days of the status change.

-7. Team formation and player selections for the AAA teams shall be left to the discretion of the teams in accordance with the Rules and Regulations of Hockey Canada, Hockey Sask. and SMHA.
+7. Team formation and player selections for the AAA teams shall be left to the discretion of the teams in accordance with the Rules and Regulations of Hockey Canada, Hockey Saskatchewan. and SMHA.

 8. Rosters – The three Saskatoon AAA U18 teams may sign a maximum of 20 players to player cards at any one time.
 All players must have signed a League Commitment Form and supplied a copy to SMHA.

-10. The three SMHA AAA U18 teams are not permitted to sign second-year U15 age players (from within or outside of SMHA) unless the player has been approved via the Hockey Sask Player Acceleration Committee.
-All three teams may affiliate up to four (4) 14-year-old U15AA skaters per Hockey Sask regulations.
+10. The three SMHA AAA U18 teams are not permitted to sign second-year U15 age players (from within or outside of SMHA) unless the player has been approved via the Hockey Saskatchewan Player Acceleration Committee.
+All three teams may affiliate up to four (4) 14-year-old U15AA skaters per Hockey Saskatchewan regulations.

-** The male AAA teams are required to affiliate a minimum of two goaltenders each.
+** NOTE: The two SMHA male AAA teams are required to affiliate a minimum of two goaltenders each.
 The AAA Female Stars are required to affiliate a minimum of one goaltender.